datastax/python-driver/docs/execution_profiles.rst

     ('127.0.0.1',)
     Row(rpc_address='127.0.0.1')

-As shown above, the ``tmp`` profile shares a load balancing policy with one managed by the cluster.
-If this technique is not used, the application would need to initialize and maintain the policy state manually.
+The new profile is a shallow copy, so the ``tmp`` profile shares a load balancing policy with one managed by the cluster.
+If reference objects are to be updated in the clone, one would typically set those attributes to a new instance.